Kaihanga Kapata Taonga

 - the ability to operate machinery and use tools correctly.

-- usually work regular business hours but may work late or weekends to complete orders
+- usually work regular business hours but may work late or at weekends to complete orders

 - work in factories or small workshops